 Drinking a cup of tea, placed on my desk at home in Norway, I am spending the evening working on French direct and indirect articles.
 My days now consist of having online French classes and working independently afterwards.
 Although I cannot immerse myself into the French culture and language by exchanging a few words with the bakers at the corner of my street or visit the current exhibition at the MoCo art center, I enjoy my new ways of learning French.

 I followed the French language course with ILA in beautiful Montpellier, south of France, for 7 months.
 With the increasing precarity due to the coronavirus, ILA French language school started organizing online classes.
 As this unprecedented situation would mean the sudden end to my French language stay, I also realized that it would necessarily have an impact on my French education.
-Now, I want to share with you the experience of having online French courses as well as how it actually turned out to facilitate my learning process.
+Now, I want to share with you the experience of having online French classes as well as how it actually turned out to facilitate my learning process.

 When having online French courses, I felt that participating actively became easier.
 Being comfortable with speaking has for me, as I am sure for most learners of a new language, been a challenge.
 The ILA teachers always ensured a safe class environment in Montpellier trough group activities, encouraging open discussions and sometimes even organizing small breakfasts.
 Yet it seemed to me as if speaking from home where you are the most comfortable and acclimated, helped remove some language barriers.
 So paradoxically, I found that my French immersion improved and that by being in a digital class, you come closer to the French language.
 In other words, online French courses were excellent for feeling more at ease with expressing myself spontaneously.